stwagner07/atr-historical-research/docs/aimodels.md

 ## Ethical challenges

 Working with AI raises questions of research integrity and ethics, especially when historical and multilingual sources are concerned.
-AI-powered OCR often performs better on widely used languages such as English and Spanish.
+AI-powered OCR often performs better for widely used languages such as English and Spanish.
 In addition, AI-based spelling corrections trained on modern and more widespread language use may alter original meanings and ingest anachronisms in texts.
 AI would need to be trained on more diverse sources (including historical and regional texts) to perform better.
 At the moment, AI use still requires a high level of human monitoring.
 When publishing AI-enhanced text, scholars should flag where AI interventions (e.g. spelling corrections) have altered the original and what has been done to check the quality of the AI output.
 In many cases, direct AI text manipulation is not recommended.
 But AI can be used to develop controlled vocabularies or create lists of typical errors.